 Seed: Fertile disc florets produce a dry, dark, 4-angled cypsela, somewhat pyramid shaped, 2 to 3.5 mm long, that does not have any fluffy pappus.
 Dispersion is by scattering from the dry seed head.
 Seeds require at least 30 days of cold stratification for germination.

 Habitat: Sweet Black-eyed Susan prefers moist to mesic soils, prefers full sun but will flower in partial shade although the plant will not be as robust.
 In the wild it is found in woodland openings, wet prairies and stream banks.
 The root system is rhizomatous with stout rhizomes.
-Plants do not spread but the base continually enlarges and the plants can achieve great bulk.
+Plants do not spread laterally by stolons but the base continually enlarges and the plants can achieve great bulk.
 Roots of mature plants are frequently 2+ feet deep.
 Divide and transplant in early spring.
 This species is frequently grown as an ornamental and because of its height it should be used as a background plant.
 Many varieties of bees will frequent the flowers.

 Comparisons: Three others of the Rudbeckia genus must be mentioned: Black-eyed Susan, R. hirta, Orange Coneflower, R. fulgida, and Thin-leaved Coneflower, R. triloba.
 R. hirta is shorter, has more yellow ray flowers, a flattened dome of disc florets, and has a single flower, not a cluster.
 R. triloba has the same height, but the stem-leaves are also lobed and the flower heads have fewer ray flowers that are broader with more rounded tips.
 R. fulgida is a shorter plant, with broadly ovate to elliptic leaves that are not lobed, either basal or stem, the ray florets are more orange-yellow.